RoyZry98/RoyZry98.github.io/_includes/teaching.md

 	    <p>[08.2024] 💼 I joined the Beijing Academy of Artificial Intelligence supervised by <a class="blue-text" href="https://www.shanghangzhang.com/" target="_blank"><strong>Prof. Shanghang Zhang</strong></a>.</p>
 	    <p>[07.2024] 🎉 One paper <strong>VeCAF</strong> was accepted by <strong>ACM Multimedia</strong> (CCF-A) as first author.</p>
 	    <p>[07.2024] 🎓 I am offered a dual Ph.D. with the Department of Computing at The Hong Kong Polytechnic University supervised by <a class="blue-text" href="https://web.comp.polyu.edu.hk/csdwang/" target="_blank"><strong>Prof. Dan Wang</strong></a>.</p>
-	    <p>[05.2024] 🎉 One paper <strong>MoFME</strong> was accepted by <strong>IEEE Transaction on Mobile Computing</strong> (CCF-A) as first author.</p>
+	    <p>[05.2024] 🎉 One paper <strong>MuPFL</strong> was accepted by <strong>IEEE Transaction on Mobile Computing</strong> (CCF-A) as first author.</p>
-	    <p>[04.2024] 📚 Our project: Activation Sparsity via Mixture of Experts for Continual Test Time Adaptation has been selected as one of the Jiangsu Province Graduate Research and Practical Innovation Project.</p>
+	    <p>[04.2024] 📚 Our project: Activation Sparsity via Mixture of Experts for Continual Test Time Adaptation, has been selected as one of the Jiangsu Province Graduate Research and Practical Innovation Project.</p>
 	    <p>[03.2024] 💻 The Panasonic Corporation is integrating the MoFME (AAAI'24) into its actual business operations.</p>
 	    <p>[01.2024] 🎉 One paper <strong>BEVUDA</strong> was accepted by <strong>IEEE ICRA 2024</strong> (CCF-B) as first author.</p>
 	    <p>[12.2023] 🎉 One paper <strong>MoFME</strong> was accepted by <strong>AAAI 2024</strong> (CCF-A) as first author.</p>
-	    <p>[08.2023] 🏆 We won the 2nd place of the SHIFT Challenge 2023 - Continuous Test-time Adaptation for Semantic Segmentation in the challenges of VCL Workshop, ICCV2023.</p>
+	    <p>[08.2023] 🏆 We won 2nd place in the SHIFT Challenge 2023 - Continuous Test-time Adaptation for Semantic Segmentation in the challenges of VCL Workshop, ICCV2023.</p>
-	    <p>[06.2023] 🎓 I joined the ISCL lab at Nanjing University and HMI Lab of NATIONAL ENGINEERING RESEARCH CENTER OF VISUAL TECHNOLOGY at Peking University as a joint Ph.D. student.</p>
+	    <p>[06.2023] 🎓 I joined the ISCL lab at Nanjing University and the HMI Lab of the NATIONAL ENGINEERING RESEARCH CENTER OF VISUAL TECHNOLOGY at Peking University as a joint Ph.D. student.</p>
 	    <p>[04.2023] 🎉 One paper <strong>RepCaM</strong> was accepted by <strong>ACM NOSSDAV 2023</strong> (CCF-B) as first author.</p>
 	    <p>[03.2023] 🎉 One paper <strong>CdFed</strong> was accepted by <strong>IEEE ICME 2023</strong> (CCF-B) as first author.</p>
 	    <p>[03.2023] 🎉 One paper <strong>FedFHN</strong> was accepted by <strong>IEEE Network</strong> (CAS-Q2) as first author.</p>